 How to grow miniature narcissi

-When to grow miniature narcissi
+When to plant miniature narcissi

-Growing narcissi in pots
+How to grow narcissi in pots

 Anne grows her daffodils in both pots and raised beds.
 “If you want to plant in the garden, containers and raised beds are best, as slugs and miniatures don’t mix,” she says.
 The pots she uses are clay, plunged in damp sand in well-ventilated glasshouse, and allowed to become completely dry from May to September when she repots.